-- Prerequisite: 102-1,2,3 or equivalent proficiency (does not count toward the 8 courses) - 2 German-language courses in advanced language, literature, and culture, from list posted on the department website - 6 courses making up an individual concentration developed with the undergraduate adviser - Relevant courses are offered in such diverse areas as gender studies, philosophy, sociology, and economics. - At most 3 courses may be in a complementary language, such as Yiddish, Turkish, or Czech. - Minors returning from a study abroad program must enroll in at least 1 300-level course in the department.
+- Prerequisite: 102-1,2,3 or equivalent proficiency - 2 German-language courses in advanced language, literature, and culture, from list posted on the department website - 6 courses making up an individual concentration developed with the undergraduate adviser - Relevant courses are offered in such diverse areas as gender studies, philosophy, sociology, and economics. - At most 3 courses may be in a complementary language, such as Yiddish, Turkish, or Czech. - Minors returning from a study abroad program must enroll in at least 1 300-level course in the department.